Viscophoretic particle transport

-be generalized for a space-dependent diffusivity $\bm{D}=\bm{D}(x)$ ($\bm{J}$: diffusive flux, $c$: analyte concentration)?
-Here, transport is a phenomenon with multiplicative feedback, i.e., the Brownian diffusion exhibits a state-dependent noise intensity \cite{Pesce2013}, and transport \emph{cannot} be derived from first principles.
-This ambiguity for evaluating trajectories in nonuniform stochastic noise is called the \textit{It\^{o}-Stratonovich dilemma} \cite{Mannella2012,Kuroiwa2014}.
+must be generalized for space-dependent diffusivity $\bm{D}=\bm{D}(x)$, where $\bm{J}$ is diffusive flux and $c$ is particle concentration.
+In such a gradient of diffusivity, transport is a phenomenon with multiplicative feedback, i.e., Brownian diffusion exhibits a state-dependent noise intensity \citep{Pesce2013}, and transport cannot be derived from first principles.
+This ambiguity for evaluating trajectories in non-uniform stochastic noise is called the \textit{It\^{o}-Stratonovich dilemma} \citep{Mannella2012,Kuroiwa2014,Farago2014}.
 Possible solutions of the noise-induced viscophoretic drift velocity $v_\textrm{VP}$ of a particle include

-with the It\^{o} ($\alpha =0$, no viscophoresis), Stratonovich ($\alpha=\textstyle \frac{1}{2}$) , and isothermal ($\alpha = 1$) choice.\footnote{From the point of view of a Brownian walker, for $\alpha =0$ the step length of the walk depends on the diffusivity at the starting position (It\^{o} process, no viscophoresis), for $\alpha = 1$ on the diffusivity at the end point of the step (isothermal process), and for $\alpha = \frac{1}{2}$ the midpoint diffusivity (Stratonovich process) \cite{Wiener2018, Farago2014}.}

-For colloidal particles generally the isothermal process is considered by theory, i.e., fast drift with $\alpha = 1$ is chosen \cite{Yang2013, Alizadeh2021}.